 Topics from nonlinear programming as applied to automated optimal design.
 Use of penalty functions for the transformation of constrained nonlinear optimization problems.
-Multivariate patter and gradient based algorithms, such as the method of steepest descent, Newton's method, quasi-Newton methods and generalized conjugate gradient techniques.
-Direct methods for constrained nonlinear optimization.
-Applications to the solution of practical nonlinear optimization problems using the digital computer.
-(EMEM-871 and EMEM-874)
+Multivariate pattern and gradient based algorithms.
+Linear programming, Quasi-Newton's method, Newton's method, and direct methods for constrained problems.
+Applications to the solution of practical nonlinear optimization problems will be required through available software on the mainframe computer.
+(EMEM-871, 874)